satishbabu/spring-cloud-calculator/README.md

 ## add_zipkin
+Updated the pom.xml files on all 3 projects to include the zipkin libraries and springboot takes care of rest.
+The spring.application.name was in-correct and it was corrected so that sleuth start writing the application name into logs.

+Download zipkin from maven using URL https://search.maven.org/remote_content?g=io.zipkin.java&a=zipkin-server&v=LATEST&c=exec.
+Then start zipkin server using java -jar zipkin-server-xxx.jar.
+Visit http://localhost:9411/zipkin/ and click on Find Traces.
+If Traces doesn't show up then restart services of all 3 services so that they can find zipkin and get ready to send information over.

 Good talk on Zipkin by Adrian Cole (@adrianfcole) https://www.youtube.com/watch?v=f9J1Av8rwCE.
-Advice is start small, fail fast avoid using plugins that you dont need/know.
+Advice is start small, fail fast avoid using plugins that you dont need.
-Download zipkin from maven using URL https://search.maven.org/remote_content?g=io.zipkin.java&a=zipkin-server&v=LATEST&c=exec.
-Then launch it using java -jar zipkin-server-xxx.jar